Horse Boarding at Earlham

 As a boarder, you are responsible for the behavior of your horse.
-If your horse exhibits dangerous behavior and is unsafe for co-op members, he may be placed on restricted handling.
-(See dangerous horse policy) You, as the boarder, will be the only person permitted to handle the horse and work towards addressing the problem.
-If there is no improvement after a set period of time and your horse continues to be a danger to co-op members, your horse may be asked to leave the program.
+If your horse exhibits dangerous behavior and is unsafe for co-op members, they may be placed on restricted handling.
+(See our dangerous horse policy.)
+You, as the boarder, will be the only person permitted to handle the horse and work towards addressing the problem.
+If there is no improvement after a set period of time and your horse continues to be a danger to Co-op members, your horse may be asked to leave the program.
 You would also be held financially responsible for any damage that your horse caused to the facility.

 All of our horses are turned out during the day between 7 a.m. and 5 p.m. unless there is dangerous weather, though boarders who prefer 24-hour turnout may specify that for their horse as well.
-Above 65% chance of thunderstorms and below a real feel temperature of 15 degrees, horses stay inside.
+Above 65% chance of thunderstorms or below a real-feel temperature of 20 degrees F, horses stay inside.
 You may put your horse on “extreme pasture” lists for storms and/or for cold.
-Horses on the extreme pasture list for storms are turned out regardless of chance of storm unless it is actively storming.
+Horses on the extreme pasture list for storms are turned out regardless of chance of storm, unless it is actively storming.
 Those on the extreme pasture list for cold are turned out regardless of temperature.
-When the real-feel temperature is below 0, we have a locked door policy where all horses are blanketed and no horses may be turned outside.
+When the real-feel temperature is below 0 degrees F, we have a locked door policy where all horses are blanketed and no horses may be turned outside.

 Your stall will have a dry erase sign where you will indicate the hay that your horse should receive during morning and afternoon shifts.
 We have a grass hay and a mixed alfalfa-grass hay.
 We have a selection of horse feed from Tribute.
 Alternatively, boarders may provide and be responsible for their own hay and grain, as well as additional supplements if the barn’s feed does not meet their needs.

-On your door sign, you will also be able to note any accessories that your horse should wear either indoors or out.
+On your door sign, you will also be able to note any accessories that your horse should wear.
 You may request that the shift workers apply fly spray, sunscreen, a fly mask, boots, etc. The door sign will also include a space for you to write the blanketing specifications for your horse based on the temperature.

 The horse care manager will provide wormer for boarders if requested.
-We rotate between ivermectin, fenbendazole and pyrantel pamoate.
+We have used ivermectin, fenbendazole and pyrantel pamoate in the past.

-All of our schoolies are shod and trimmed by a local farrier.
-The horse care manager will announce when the farrier will be coming for regular school horse care and give boarders the opportunity to sign their horses up.
-Boarders are responsible for letting the horse care manager know when their horses need hoof care.
-The horse care manager will hold boarder horses for the farrier so long as they are reasonably well behaved, but boarders are welcome to hold their own horses if they so choose.
-If you would like to use a different farrier, please review the outside professionals policy and consult with the horse care manager.
+The Horse Care Manager will announce when our farrier, Greg Owen, will be coming for regular school horse care and give boarders the opportunity to sign up their horses.
+Boarders are responsible for letting the Horse Care Manager know when their horses need hoof care.
+The Horse Care Manager will hold boarder horses for the farrier, as long as they are reasonably well behaved, but boarders are also welcome to hold their own horses.
+If you would like to use a different farrier, please review the Outside Professionals Policy and consult with the Horse Care Manager.

 Our vet, Dr. Lance Alexander, operates out of his clinic, East River Equine, only 20 minutes away from our barn.
 The horse care manager schedules regular appointments at the beginning of the year for fall vaccines and teeth checks, and at the end of the year for spring vaccines, Coggins and health certificates.
 Those appointments will be announced ahead of time and you will have the opportunity to let the horse care manager know what your horse needs.
 All horses are required to have standard fall vaccines.
 (See health policy.)
 If you would prefer to have your vaccines done before arriving, please consult with the horse care manager.